Manage cards for your business

 Optional details

-• Label: Give the card a label that will be displayed in the UI and help distinguish it from other cards.
+• Label: Give the card a label that will be displayed in the UI and in transaction reporting, to help with recognition and reconciliation.

 • Categories: Limit the merchant categories available for spending.
 By default, all are available.
 For a full list of categories, see the API reference.